21 Most Beautiful Places In Croatia: Where To Visit & More

 Lokrum Island is under UNESCO protection, which enhances its peaceful nature since no cars are allowed.
 You can explore all corners of the island in peace.

 On your exploration of Lokrum, you’ll find various attractions that are diverse and captivating.
-The Benedictine Monastery is the island’s key attraction, a 12th century monastery complex that includes a cloister garden, ruins and a nearby botanical garden featuring various exotic plants across the world.
+The Benedictine Monastery is the island’s main attraction, a 12th-century monastery complex that includes a cloister garden, ruins and a nearby botanical garden featuring various exotic plants across the world.

 Benedictine Monastery Cloister Garden Lokrum Island